Thorbjorn2021/poll-app/dat250-expassFinal.md

 ## Technical problems
 Had troubles connecting the jpa_client to the tables due to restricted access.
-Fixed this by running running the script in SQL client in DBeaver.
+Fixed this by running the script for granting the jpa_client acccess to all tables with SQL client in DBeaver.

 [Link to code](https://github.com/Thorbjorn2021/poll-app/tree/main)